-The following post is by Alon Weinberg (currently Director at Dell Technologies Capital) during his tenure as Principal at Viola Ventures (2015-2017) and guest contributor Irit Kahan, Principal at Deutsche Telekom Capital Partners.
+Alon Weinberg is a Director at Dell Technologies Capital and was also formerly a Principal at Viola Ventures.
+This post was written during his tenure at Viola (2015-2017) together with guest contributor Irit Kahan, Principal at Deutsche Telekom Capital Partners.

 Virtual and Augmented Reality are still in their infancy in terms of consumer adoption, and depending on who you ask – whether it’s VCs, analysts, skeptics, visionaries, tech enthusiasts, sociologists and so on – you’ll get different answers as to how brightly the future is shining for the VR-AR-related markets.
 So how will the now much-shared picture of Mark Zuckerberg at last month’s Mobile World Congress 2016 be perceived five years from now: As a defining event, or a reminder of unjustified hype?
 And how is Israel faring in midst of all of this VR-AR innovation?